Anesthesia Types

 Anesthesia types vary for different orthopedic procedures, and they are individually determined based upon what benefits the person most for that particular surgery, as well as what is the safest to perform in relationship to the overall health of that person.

 At some point in time, someone will inevitably undergo some kind of orthopedic surgical procedure requiring some form of anesthetic.
-It is your right and responsibility to be aware of what anesthesia is, how it works on your body and which type is best suited for you, your procedure and your safety.
+It is your right and responsibility to be aware of what it is, how it works on your body and which type is best suited for you, your procedure and your safety.

 We all know what anesthesia is, right?
 It’s where people are put to sleep, or given a “saddle block” or have an area “numbed” for some reason.
 Well, we all know a LITTLE about it, but these pages will broaden your knowledge so that, if you’re ever in a position to require one for any reason, you’ll know what it is, what you can expect it to do and how it is supposed to work.